vakeiros/Scylla/Lift_bar/README.md

-Here you can find all files related to LiftBar including my config files.
+Here you can find all files related to LiftBar, dock for DB and my config files.